 Is it Worth Getting a Dashcam?

-A dashcam is more than just a camera, many models on the market today come equipped with GPS systems, lane change and collision notifications, wide-angle lens, and automatic motion detection.
+A dashcam is more than just a camera, many models on the market today come equipped with GPS systems, lane change and collision notifications, wide-angle lenses, and automatic motion detection.
 Installing a dashcam is a personal choice.

 Is a Dashcam a Modification?